You are currently viewing Kurjey, a Cave of the Red Cliff where Guru Rinpoche left an Impression of his Body

 Best Time to Visit Bumthang Kurjey Lhakhang

 The Kurjey Lhakhang can be visited throughout the year, but the best time would be in June when the popular Kurjey Tshechu is held.
 During the Tshechu, a large Thongdrel of Guru Tshengye, the eight manifestations of Guru Rinpoche, is unfurled in the early morning.
 The Tshechu has a unique and historical mask dance that portrays Guru Rinpoche subduing the local deity Shelging Karpo.
+You can also choose to attend the annual Kurje Kagay Drubchen which is conducted on the 4th Bhutanese month corresponding to April or May.

 You can contact Kurjey Lhakhang’s site manager, Sonam Dhendup at 17535974.